1892 Yale vs Harvard

 An unsuccessful attempt to get around Hinkey's end of the line resulted in no gain, and the leather was then passed to Brewer for a punt.
 Butterworth tried to catch the ball as it sailed toward the Yale goal, but either through nervousness or miscalculation he allowed it to slip through his arms, and in a second the red-legged rushers had fallen on it and Harvard had the ball down well into Yale's territory.

-1892 Harvard Football team (Hinkey Archive)
+1892 Harvard Football Team, with signatures (Hinkey Archive)

 This was a clear gain of forty yards for the Crimson, and Harvard's side of the field burst into an uproar of encouraging yelps and cheers.
 But Yale's contingent returned the cheer, and when Newell tried to get through the opposing centre the Yale rushers downed him in his tracks.
 Lake found a hole at the next play and advanced the ball for seven years, which was followed by two unsuccessful attempts to buck Yale's centre.